 Cleveland Health Survey

 The Cleveland Health Survey represents a collaborative effort between the Prevention Research Center for Healthy Neighborhoods at Case Western Reserve University and the Cleveland Department of Public Health.
 The Cleveland Health Survey (CHS) will provide insight into the health, health behaviors, and wellbeing of Cleveland residents down to the neighborhood level and use this information to guide the development and tailoring of programs, policies and resources to better serve the Cleveland community.
-Beginning in June 2023, the CHS will launch its first pilot survey.
+On July 17, 2023, the CHS launched its pilot survey.

 About the Cleveland Health Survey